Team3128/team3128.github.io/members/index.md

 Though Intro Day and NarWeek have passed, if you are still interested in joining the team, contact one of our [student leaders](/about/leaders/) for more information, or email [info@team3128.org](mailto:info@team3128.org).
 Please note that our Mechanical and Controls departments are at capacity for the 2020-21 season.
 To find out about our other departments, visit [here](/about/departments/).
 -->

 Though Intro Day and NarWeek have passed, if you are still interested in joining the team, simply sign up [here](http://bit.ly/3128new) and follow the steps below, contact one of our [student leaders](/about/leaders/) for more information, or email [info@team3128.org](mailto:info@team3128.org)!
 Please note that our Mechanical and Controls departments are at capacity for the 2020-21 season.
-To find out about our other departments, visit [here](/about/departments/)
+To find out about our other departments, visit [this page](/about/departments/).

 <!--
 To become part of the team, simply follow the steps below: